Video Shows Newborn Shark “Walking” Like A Baby; look

 Reproduction: Florida Atlantic University / YouTube

 It is one of nature’s most distinctive survival strategies.
-The findings could help scientists understand how other aquatic species might behave under the stresses caused at sea by climate change, such as rising carbon dioxide levels.
+The findings might help scientists understand how other aquatic species might behave under the stresses caused at sea by climate change, such as rising carbon dioxide levels.

 Until this study, there was nothing in the scientific literature on epaulette sharks, juveniles and babies.
 However, study co-author Porter and professor of marine biology at James Cook University in Australia, Jodie Rummer, already suspected that these individuals walked differently, as they were born plump, with “puffy” bellies.